Festivals We Celebrate and Honor

-At The Waldorf School of Philadelphia, several festivals and celebrations are observed throughout the year, bringing the school community together to share common experiences and to foster a sense of harmony with the rhythmic life of nature.
+Welcome to the Waldorf School of Philadelphia where several festivals and celebrations are observed throughout the year, bringing the school community together to share common experiences and to foster a sense of harmony with the rhythmic life of nature.

 The Autumn Festival Season

 The younger children hear stories of a brave knight who conquers a dragon.
-The older children present a Michaelmas play, afterwards the children play games that require a touch of daring.
+The older children present a Michaelmas play, afterward the children play games that require a touch of daring.

 Martinmas is the feast day of Saint Martin, a Roman soldier who became a saint for his selfless kindness and ability to bring warmth and light to those who were in darkness.
 In our school, we celebrate Martinmas with a festival of lanterns known as The Lantern Walk.
 Younger children make their own lanterns to take to a dusk walk with their parents along a path lit by candles.
 This festival gives the children an experience of wonder as we move toward the darkness of winter.

 Dia de Los Muertos is celebrated in many parts of Mexico.
 It’s a memorial day.
 A time to remember relatives and friends who have died.
 Tradition says that the souls of the dead return to visit their families on this day.

 The Day of the Dead is usually celebrated on November 2 but in some communities the festival begins on October 31, continuing several days.
 The Day of the Dead is a warm-hearted family reunion, a time to remember and welcome the beloved dead.
 Building an altar with ofrendas in the shame is a common practice, as is visiting graveyards.
 Graves are cleaned and decorated and families spend the day in the cemetery, often holding a candlelight vigil well into the night.

 The Garden of Light is an early winter festival that happens during the traditional period of Advent, usually in early December.
 At this time of year, many cultures celebrate holidays seeking to renew both inner and outer lights of life.